 Where traditional agitator machines fall short is efficiency.
 These washers typically fill the drum with enough water to fully submerge the load, consuming 40–80 gallons per cycle compared to 13–25 gallons for a front loader.
 In states where water costs are high, or for households running 7–10 loads per week, this can add $100–$200 or more to your annual utility bill.
 The agitator's twisting and pulling action, while effective at removing dirt, is also harder on fabrics — pilling, stretching, and premature wear are more common, especially for delicates and workout clothes.

 Reliability and repairability are genuine strengths.
 Agitator top loaders have fewer complex components than front loaders — no door gasket, no complex drum bearing system near the door seal — and when something does go wrong, parts and technicians are widely available.
 The machines also tend to have longer service lifespans in the field, and their simpler mechanics mean fewer expensive failure points.
-If you're buying for a rental property, vacation home, or any situation where appliances need to work without fuss for a decade, an agitator top loader is a sensible choice.
+If you're buying for a rental property, vacation home, or any situation where appliances need to work without fuss for a decade, an agitator top loader is a sensible choice — the Amana NTW4516FW with deep water wash and dual-action agitator is a popular budget pick that fits exactly this profile.

 Pros